 Sahelion ki Bari

-You will love the scintillating beauty of the gardens, fountains and marvellous sculptures adorning the place.
+You will love the scintillating beauty of the gardens, fountains, and marvelous sculptures adorning the place.
 The special attraction of the place is the pavilion of rain fountains.
 It is a replica of the maidens dancing and enjoying beneath the rain waters.

-Jag Mandir is an astounding palace built on the banks of the Lake Pichola.
-It took quite a long period of time to construct the palace, started in 1551 and ended in 1652.
+Jag Mandir is an astounding palace built on the banks of Lake Pichola.
+It took quite a long period of time to construct the palace, which started in 1551 and ended in 1652.

 You will love mainly to walk around Gul Mahal, the key attraction of the palace.
 You are sure to appreciate its dome-shaped structure, made of yellow sandstone and designed based on the Islamic architectural style.

 The palace has 3 storeys.
-Both the exteriors and the interiors of the palace comprise of exquisite decorations.
+Both the exteriors and the interiors of the palace comprise exquisite decorations.
 You can find precious stones adorning the wall carvings.
-You will also love the garden around the palace, well-curated and filled with vibrant-coloured flowers and shrubs.
+You will also love the garden around the palace, well-curated and filled with vibrant-colored flowers and shrubs.

 Just like the other places, you can visit Jag Mandir on all days of the week between 10 AM to 6 PM.

 Have you ever imagined staying in a house of 138 rooms?
 If you ask me the question, the answer is a simple “No”.
 But surprisingly, the ancient rulers of Mewar could dream and eventually create such a structure.
 Bagore ki Haveli is one of the creative places to visit in Udaipur.